SamanAshoori/caffeine-tracker-sql/README.md

 Here are some example SQL queries you can use to interact with the database:

 Get All Brands:
-    sql
-    Copy

     SELECT * FROM Brand;

-    Get All Drinks for a Specific Brand: sql
+Get All Drinks for a Specific Brand:
-    Copy

     SELECT Drinkname, Drinkvolume, Drinkcaffeine, Drinkstrength
     FROM Drink
     WHERE Brandid = 1;

 Get All Transactions:
-    sql
-    Copy

     SELECT t.Transactionid, b.Brandname, d.Drinkname, s.Storename, t.Transactioncost, t.Transactiondate
     FROM Transaction t